maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 Open the `DesktopExample/SafeDesktopExample.sln` solution in Visual Studio and restore NuGet packages.
 In solution explorer right click on MockNetworkExample project and click on `Set as StartUp project` option.

 **Note:**
-  * The CPU architecture is set to **x64** in project build configuration (SAFE APIs support only x64 architecture for desktops)
+  * The CPU architecture is set to **x64** in project build configuration (Safe APIs support only x64 architecture for desktops)
-  * We use the latest version of [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) package using NuGet package manager to use the SAFE API which connect and interact with the SAFE Network.
+  * We use the latest version of [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) package using NuGet package manager to use the Safe API which connect and interact with the Safe Network.

 ## Connecting to the mock network

-We provide the `mock` feature with the SAFE API for a faster app development experience and a safe space to perform test operations.
+We provide the `mock` feature with the Safe API for a faster app development experience and a safe space to perform test operations.

-When the `mock` feature is used, a local MockVault file is generated which simulates the network operations used to store and retrieve data.
-The app will then interface with this file rather than the live SAFE Network.
+When the `mock` feature is used, a local MockNode file is generated which simulates the network operations used to store and retrieve data.
+The app will then interface with this file rather than the live Safe Network.

 Use either of the following methods to set up and use the mock network based on your requirements:
-- **Mock SAFE browser**: Authentication using the mock SAFE browser.
+- **Mock Safe browser**: Authentication using the mock Safe browser.
 - **Mock Authenticator API**: Authenticate using the Authenticator class shipped in MaidSafe.SafeApp package.
 This method is helpful while working with tests.

-## Using the mock SAFE browser
+## Using the mock Safe browser
-**1. Download the mock SAFE browser**
+**1. Download the mock Safe browser**

-Download the mock SAFE Browser as indicated by the file name `safe-browser-<version>-<platform>-dev.zip` (see [prerequisites](#prerequisites) for instructions).
+Download the mock Safe Browser as indicated by the file name `safe-browser-<version>-<platform>-dev.zip` (see [prerequisites](#prerequisites) for instructions).

 **2. Add mock flag**